 Tokenize (mode: specify character): Split word token into single character with specified delimiter

-Filter Stopwords (Dictionary): Remove as illustrated in Table IV.
-Although removing special characters has been performed during data cleansing, this operation needs to be performed to ensure that there are no special characters left in the text.
+Filter Special Characters (Dictionary): Remove special characters (refer to Table 4).
+Although special characters have been removed during data cleansing, this operation needs to be performed to ensure the texts are free of all possible special characters.

 Filter Stopwords (English): Remove tokens that are English stopwords.

-After performing all the actions in Step 1, a list that contains three tuples, namely Attribute Name, Total Occurrences, and Document Occurrences was produced The list generated is shown in Table VI.
+After performing all the actions in Step 1, a list that contains three tuples, namely Attribute Name, Total Occurrences, and Document Occurrences was produced.
+The list generated is shown in Table 6.
 The explanation of each tuple is as follows:

 Attribute Name: Contains a set of word tokens extracted from the text collection